 - Right of access: If any individual were to request what personal data we are processing, where, and why, we would be able to retrieve that information for you.

-- Right to rectification: In a case where a data subject asks to correct, revise, or remove any of the data stored, we may do so at anytime.
+- Right to rectification: In a case where a data subject asks to correct, revise, or remove any of the personal data stored, we may do so at anytime.

 - Right to restrict processing: If anyone contacts you with the complaint that his/her personal data is inaccurate or collected unlawfully, we can reduce the usage of that personal data per the individual’s request.

-- Right to object: Lastly, if a data subject decides he/she no longer wants to include his/her data in our analytics for us to provide targeted marketing content, we can remove this data at any time upon request.
+- Right to object: Lastly, if a data subject decides he/she no longer wants to include his/her personal data in our analytics for us to provide targeted marketing content, we can remove this personal data at any time upon request.

 GDPR compliance is of utmost importance when collecting leads at trade shows.
 Businesses must prioritize data privacy and protection to maintain trust with their leads and avoid costly penalties.
 By understanding the scope of GDPR, obtaining lawful basis for processing, practicing transparent data collection, ensuring secure storage and personal data protection, respecting data subject rights, implementing data retention policies, and carefully managing third-party data sharing, companies can successfully navigate the regulatory landscape while maximizing their lead generation efforts.